 The best activity in Central Gardens is simply walking along the meandering brick walkways and enjoying the surroundings.
 You can also choose a spot to chill and see your day off as you listen to the melodious songs of birds.

 You can admire local artwork, ponds, stream beds, and themed flower beds.
 The garden also hosts many events, including (but not limited to) gardening, beekeeping, and crafting festivals.

 Since Central Gardens is located just a few minutes from downtown Clear Lake, accommodation is never a problem.
 Search for the best budget hotel on Booking.com where you can comfortably spend your night after a whole day exploring the garden.

 See Related: Best Things to Do in Dubuque, Iowa

 Address: 112 N 6th St, Clear Lake, IA 50428, United States

 Clear Lake Fire Museum is close to downtown Clear Lake, making it accessible to many tourists.
 It is one of the best places to visit in the city with families or history buffs.

-Clear Lake Fire Museum is currently operated by a team of firefighters who volunteer to tell the old stories.
+Clear Lake Fire Museum is operated by firefighters who volunteer to tell old stories.
 When you visit, you will agree that they love the job that they voluntarily do.
 These firefighters have ways around with words.
-They vividly describe the past events with the vintage equipment that brings everything to life.
+They vividly describe past events with vintage equipment that brings everything to life.

 4. Surf Ballroom & Museum